-As we look below at the development of different grasps and drawing skills, we can observe there is a natural progression as the child's fine motor skills develop.
-The complexity of the drawing skills increase as the child develops more control over the pencil or crayon in his or her hand.
-See the following pages for more information.
+As we look below at the development of different grasps and drawing skills we can observe that there is a natural progression as the child's fine motor skills develop.
+The complexity of the drawing skills increases as the child develops more control over the pencil or crayon in his or her hand.